-Pour the Champagne into a wine flute, filling the glass halfway.
+Pour the Champagne into a wine flute, filling the glass about halfway.

 Slowly pour the stout on top to fill the glass.
 Serve and enjoy.

 - You can also pour this drink in a beer mug or pint glass, though the flute does add a fancy touch.
 No matter the glass, pour equal amounts of Champagne and stout.